EhtishamAshraf/RTI-Vision_Arm/Readme.md

     When theta is kept constant and phi is varied, the resulting image is captured as follows:
     ![phi changed](https://github.com/EhtishamAshraf/RTI-Vision_Arm/blob/290feea186780d90fe82cc4863cb975122fa9d9a/assets/Images/lightpose_phi_changed.png)

+### Large-Scale Objects

+   To acquire data from large-scale objects, a motorized turntable is employed.
+During the acquisition process, the object is rotated after first acquisition, enabling comprehensive coverage of large objects.
+   The process is automated and managed via the main_turntable_acquisitions.py script.

 ### 🧩 MoveIt Setup